 Holiday code 8: All other days in the period above.

-First Bank Holiday in May (Holiday codes 9 and 10)

-From Saturday immediately preceding bank holiday, for 9 days in total.
-(Holiday runs from Saturday to Sunday).
+First Bank Holiday in May (Holiday code 9) Excluding Domestic EUCs From Saturday immediately preceding Bank Holiday, for 3 days in total.

-Holiday code 9: First bank holiday in May; Saturdays and Sundays in period above.
+Holiday code 9 I&C: First Bank Holiday in May; Saturday and Sunday immediately prior